 I've been a @site5 customer for over 8 years, and have watched them get progressively worse, especially since their sale.

 Why does it take @site5 online chat 30+ minutes to respond?
 They THAT busy?
 Might start shopping…

 — Matt Steinman (@mattsteinman) November 15, 2016

-Saving a couple dollars on a hosting company is great all to often I see hosting companies charging way to much especially weighed against what they offer.
+Saving a couple of dollars on a hosting company is great all too often I see hosting companies charging way too much especially weighed against what they offer.

 But when the small savings equates to interruptions or potential interruptions in your service slowing you down its time to jump ship.

 For hosting, while I wouldn’t use it, when in doubt just use a company like GoDaddy (just skip the upsell).
 Granted they could be the EIG of tomorrow.

 For instance, when they purchased Media Temple we saw a fair amount of changes, some good some bad.

 In the worst case, if hosting and all the options surrounding hosting scare you find a company to manage your account.
 You get the benefit of a good company – not going through a random third party reseller trying to maximize revenue by cutting server corners.